 - 4. Making a success of enlargement remains the key priority for the years to come.
-It will be achieved by integrating the new Member States fully and effectively into the Union in such a way that accession constitutes a working reality both in terms of rights and obligations.
+It will be achieved by integrating the new Member States fully and effectively into the Union in a spirit of Community solidarity and in such a way that accession constitutes a working reality both in terms of rights and obligations.
 The implementation of the acquis in the new Member States will be monitored by the Commission using all available mechanisms. - 5.
 The Union will continue to contribute to building up the necessary administrative capacity in the new members.
 At the same time, existing programmes in all policy areas will be extended to the new Member States.
-Steps will be taken to integrate them as rapidly as possible into the Lisbon Strategy, the Schengen acquis, economic policy coordination and the Stability and Growth Pact and, in a longer perspective and on a case by case basis, into the euro-zone. - 6.
-On Cyprus, the Union will continue to make clear its willingness to accommodate a settlement in line with its founding principles, and to support the UN Secretary General's good offices mission.
+Steps will be taken to integrate them into the Lisbon Strategy, the Schengen acquis, economic policy coordination and the Stability and Growth Pact as rapidly as possible and, on a case by case basis, into the euro-zone. - 6.
+On Cyprus, the Union will continue, in conformity with European Council conclusions, to make clear its willingness to accommodate a settlement in line with its founding principles and consistent with the relevant Security Council resolutions, and to support the UN Secretary General's good offices mission.
 The Union will encourage all parties to work for a comprehensive settlement on this basis, which would enable the accession of a united Cyprus on 1 May 2004.